MicrosoftDocs/well-architected/well-architected/oracle-iaas/get-started.md

 ---
-title: Oracle workloads
+title: Oracle workloads on Azure infrastructure as a service (IaaS)
 description: Learn about Well-Architected Framework best practices for an Oracle workload on Azure IaaS to help you create a performant, secure, and highly available solution.
 author: jessiehaessler
 ms.author: jhaessler
+ms.topic: conceptual
 ms.date: 05/15/2024
-ms.topic: conceptual
+ms.custom: template-overview
-ms.service: waf
+ms.service: architecture-center
-ms.subservice: waf-workload-oracle
+ms.subservice: well-architected
 ---

-# Azure Well-Architected Oracle workloads
+# Azure Well-Architected Oracle workloads on Azure infrastructure as a service (IaaS)

 This article provides Well-Architected Framework best practices for an Oracle workload on Azure infrastructure as a service (IaaS).
 Application owners, Oracle database administrators, business stakeholders, and architects can use this guidance to create a technical foundation for their highly reliable solution for Oracle on Azure at scale.